Is your attic always hot?

 - Powerful ventilation – The fan works effectively to pull in maximum air movement into the attic while pushing out trapped air.

-- Covers 2,625 square feet – The fan covers a wide area of your attic keeping the attic cool and making the home environment comfortable for living
+- Covers 2,625 square feet – This solar powered attic exhaust fan covers a wide area of your attic keeping the attic cool and making the home environment comfortable for living

 - Quiet operation – The fan operates quietly due to its ultra-quiet motor